 First, you must determine where the musty or moldy smell comes from.

 In my experience, unpleasant odors in a washer can be due to detergent residue, fabric softener buildup, mold or mildew, and lingering moisture.

 Please keep your eyes (and nose) peeled as we go through the following steps to pinpoint the source and tackle it head-on.

 #2 Run a Cleaning Cycle with Vinegar or Bleach

 To eliminate the smell of mold or must from your washer, it’s important to run a cleaning cycle with white vinegar.

 First, fill your washer with hot water and add two cups of white vinegar.
 Then, run a full cycle on the highest heat setting.

-This will help break down detergent residue, soap scum, and mineral deposits contributing to the smell.
-The owner/user manual has steps on how to do this if your washer has a cleaning feature
+Vinegar’s acidity will help break down detergent residue, soap scum, and mineral deposits contributing to the moldy and musty smell.

 After the vinegar cycle, sprinkle half a cup of baking soda inside the drum.
 Then, using a scrub brush, give the drum a thorough scrubbing, making sure to reach all those nooks and crannies.

-The detergent dispenser can be a breeding ground for mold and mildew, it’s essential to clean it well.
+You see, the detergent dispenser can be a breeding ground for mold and mildew, so it’s essential to clean it well.